ManifoldScholar/ach-workshop/README.md

 # ACH 2019 Manifold Scholarship Workshop

+*The slides for our presentation can be [downloaded here](https://github.com/ManifoldScholar/ach-workshop/raw/master/assets/072019-ach.key)*

 The goal of this hour-long, hands-on segment of our workshop is to give attendees an opportunity to explore Manifold and begin getting comfortable managing content on a Manifold project.

 In particular, we'll cover the following tasks: